MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 # Aims

-**MESA/GYRE aims:** In this MESA lab you will learn what additional parameters are needed in your MESA `inlist` to generate files needed as input in GYRE, how to run GYRE outside of MESA, and how to construct a GYRE inlist.
+**MESA+GYRE aims:** In this MESA lab you will learn how to run GYRE outside of MESA, what additional parameters are needed in your MESA `inlist` to generate files needed as input in GYRE, and how to construct a GYRE inlist.

 **Science aims:** Understanding what effect convective boundary mixing has on period spacing patterns of SPB stars.